 “But maybe it’s just a coincidence? ” I don’t blame you for questioning the method.

 But I have repeated the same trick again, a few times after.
 And it works perfectly well.
 I’m not saying or claiming that smiling will solve our problems or make your stressors disappear.
 I’m saying by experience that smiling makes you feel positive.
 Your energy changes to a higher level.
-And it does indeed give you better perspective looking when you’re looking for solutions.
+And it does indeed give you a better perspective looking when you’re looking for solutions.

 I really want to back up my story with other resources.
 As soon as I knew I would be writing this post, I emailed Dr. Marcia Reynolds ( who’s article has given me insight on my post How To Find Your Purpose In Life) for her opinion.
 Here’s her answer when I emailed her on how fake smiles could create positive real happiness.